microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing the IoT end-to-end.md

 4. Press **F5** to run the script.
 The script will attempt to login to the iot device using the wrong credentials with the plink tool of Putty.

-    > **NOTE** If the putty version has changed, the script will need to be updated.
+    > **Note**: If the putty version has changed, the script will need to be updated.
 Browse to https://the.earth.li/~sgtatham/putty/0.74/w64/ to find the latest version.

 5. Eventually Azure Security Center will send an email warning of a brute force attack on your IoT Device.